ademilter/bricklayer/README.md

   - Chrome 49

 Please add more and open a pull request if you tested successfully on other browsers.

+## Contribution

+Check out our awesome [contributors](https://github.com/ademilter/bricklayer/graphs/contributors)!
+Maybe you want to buy some coffee for them ☕️

+We need contributions for:
+ - Improving documentation
+ - Building fancy web pages
+ - Typo fixes

 ## License